--, II, according to Kant space and time are former of intuition, 12 Office of original are forms of intuition, 12, 96; of original movement, 99; movement intuition needs no sensory perceptible system of reference, but requires its coherencec with static space intuition, 100; intuitive insight into retribution replaced by analogical concepts, 132; in Immanence Phil. intuition is either inner certainty of feeling, or a superior rational organ, or the immediate evidence of truth, 430; intuition is the bottom layer of the logical function which is in continuous contact with all the aspects of our own reality; it exceeds the logic. function; it cannot be theoretically isolated; it is a cosmic intuition of time, 473; cosmic intuition and selfhood, and cosmological consciousness of self; theoretical intuition, 473; intuitive self-re-flexion on the modalities and theoretical synthesis; the I-ness is the central point of reference in our cosmic experience; intuition does not transcend time; it remains at rest (in the naïve attitude) in the systasis of the datum; Erleben and Hineinleben, 474; conscious Erleben is the temporal basic layer of all cognition; non-intuitive knowledge cannot exist; Volkelt contrasts logical necessity with intuitive certainty, 475; he thinks he can analyse intuition psychologically; he has no insight in the subject-object relation; he seems to hold logical intuition something radically different from moral, aesthetical and faith intuition, 476; he distinguishes two types of certainty; his definition of intuition; of experience; his sensualism; difference between experience and animal awareness of sensations; his Kantian prejudices, 477; Vol-KELT restricts experience to sensory impressions; intuition enters into the cosmic stream of time; objectivity; the sensory subj.-obj. relation; a sensory impression is intentional and objective; a 'pure sensation" is an idle phantasm; intuition moves to and fro between theoretical analysis and Gegenstand to unite them in an inter-modal synthesis, 478; trough intuition deepened thought is able to analyse the Gegenstand; its reference to the religious root, in transcendental reflection; intuition is a transcendental condition of the cognitive meaning synthesis; we can have an Idea, not a concept of it; in theoretical thought our theoretic intuition is actualized in the synthesis of meaning as insight; a deep111 JACOBI ening of pre-theoretical intuition; the pre-theoretical and the theoretical consciousness of self, 479; sub-human creatures are extatically absorbed by their temporal existence; man's selfhood enters enstatically into the temporal cosmic coherence; intuition is not a mysterious non-logical faculty; Schelling's view of the intuition of men of genius; "intellectual intuition"; Bergson on intuition; analytic thought is adaptation to biological matter; science is merely technically useful to man; intuition he calls an immediate subjective psychical empathy, 480; penetrating with intellectual sympathy into the durée; Bergson psychologizes intuition; his "fluid concepts", 481; his metaphysical absolutization, 482; analysis cannot do without intuitive insight; H. Poincaré; men of genius and intuition; can they intuitively grasp a state of affairs without the aid of the analytical function? intuition and the instinct; intuition of genuises is not infallible; it also has to distinguish and to identity logically; the free direction of our attention to abstract modal states of affairs is typical for theoretical intuition, 483; Weierstrasz' discovery of the general theory of functions and intuition; Riemann's contribution to this theory; theoretical intuition and analysis, 485; Intuition in Riehl; and thought in the cogito, 519.
+-, II, according to KANT space and time arc forms of intuition, 12, 96; of original movement, 99; movement intuition needs no sensory perceptible system of reference, but requires its coherencee with static space intuition, 100; intuitive insight into retribution replaced by analogical concepts, 132; in Immanence Phil. intuition is either inner certainty of feeling, or a superior rational organ, or the immediate evidence of truth, 430; intuition is the bottom layer of the logical function which is in continuous contact with all the aspects of our own reality; it exceeds the logic. function; it cannot be theoretically isolated; it is a cosmic intuition of time, 473; cosmic intuition and selfhood, and cosmological consciousness of self; theoretical intuition, 473; intuitive self-reflexion on the modalities and theoretical synthesis; the I-ness is the central point of reference in our cosmic experience; intuition does not transcend time; it remains at rest (in the naïve attitude) in the systasis of the datum; Erleben and Hineinleben, 474; conscious Erleben is the temporal basic layer of all cognition; non-intuitive knowledge cannot exist; VOLKELT contrasts logical necessity with intuitive certainty, 475; he thinks he can analyse intuition psychologically; he has no insight in the subject-object relation; he seems to hold logical intuition something radically different from moral, aesthetical and faith intuition, 476; he distinguishes two types of certainty; his definition of intuition; of experience; his sensualism; difference between expe-rience and animal awareness of sensations; his Kantian prejudices, 477; Vol-KELT restricts experience to sensory impressions; intuition enters into the cosmic stream of time; objectivity; the sen-sory subj.-obj. relation; a sensory impression is intentional and objective; a "pure sensation" is an idle phantasm; intuition moves to and fro between theoretical analysis and Gegenstand to unite them in an inter-modal synthesis, 478; trough intuition deepened thought is able to analyse the Gegenstand; its reference to the religious root, in transcendental reflection; intuition is a transcendental condition of the cognitive meaning synthesis; we can have an Idea, not a concept of it; in theoretical thought our theoretic intuition is actualized in the synthesis of meaning as insight; a deepening of pre-theoretical intuition; the pre-theoretical and the theoretical consciousness of self, 479; sub-human creatures are extatically absorbed by their temporal existence; man's selfhood enters enstatically into the temporal cosmic coherence; intuition is not a mysterious non-logical faculty; SCHELLING'S view of the intuition of men of genius; "intellectual intuition"; BERGSON on intuition; analytic thought is adaptation to biological matter; science is merely technically useful to man; intuition he calls an immediate subjective psychical empathy, 480; penetrating with intellectual sympathy into the durée; BERGSON psychologizes intuition; his "fluid concepts", 481; his metaphysical absolu-tization, 482; analysis cannot do without intuitive insight; H. POINCARÉ; men of genius and intuition; can they intuitively grasp a state of affairs without the aid of the analytical function? intuition and the instinct; intuition of genui-ses is not infallible; it also has to distinguish and to identity logically; the free direction of our attention to abstract modal states of affairs is typical for theoretical intuition, 483; WEIERSTRASZ' dis-covery of the general theory of functions and intuition; RIEMANN's contribution to this theory; theoretical intuition, 484; pre-theoretical intuition and analysis, 485; Intuition in RIEHL; and thought in the cogito, 519.

-INTUITIVE KNOWLEDGE, I, is not found in theoretical metaphysics, according to Kant, 350.
+INTUITIVE KNOWLEDGE, I, is not found in theoretical metaphysics, according to KANT, 350.